Official US Government Icon

 Committee Membership

-The ACHT is comprised of 15 members appointed by the Secretary of Transportation to serve for the life of the committee.
-The members of the ACHT include a cross-section of stakeholders from both industry and labor, including representatives from the aviation, bus, law enforcement, maritime, port, rail, and trucking sectors.
+The ACHT is comprised of 15 members appointed by the Secretary of Transportation.
+In accordance with Pub.
+L. 115-99, ACHT members include a cross-section of stakeholders from both industry and labor, including representatives from the aviation, bus, law enforcement, maritime, port, rail, and trucking sectors.

 For more information about the ACHT, view the following: